DizkoDan/cyberjunx-chirpy-test/_posts/2008-06-12-arrived-back-in-la-in-one-piec.md

 ---
 id: 452
-title: 'Arrived back in LA in one piec...'
+title: 'Arrived back in LA in one piec'
 date: '2008-06-12T18:33:38-04:00'
 author: DizkoDan
 layout: post